 As we’ve stayed laser-focused on Google and its algorithm, the folks who are actually doing the searching—people—haven’t been put first.
 At the end of the day, Google isn’t browsing your site, reading your content, and submitting lead forms—people are.
 It’s easier to monitor Google’s algorithm changes than understand something really tough: the motivations, experiences, and needs of actual people.
 That’s where user research comes in.

 We build an entire service to optimize for search engines (SEO) and forget about what we should be doing: optimizing people’s search experiences (PSX).
 And it’s not just about “optimizing,” we need to be discovering, understanding, and supporting them.

 Turns out, the Golden Rule also applies to digital marketing: Treat others as you’d like to be treated (online).

+If you’re still not understanding why user research is important for digital marketing, here’s an example.
 If you are expecting a child and searching for information about which baby products are safest, are you thinking about the strength of the sites you’re reviewing as an SEO, or are you a soon-to-be first-time parent trying your hardest to create the best environment for your child?
 You’re not reading the H2s to see how well-optimized they are, but rather, if those sections of text will answer your most anxiety-inducing questions.